seeusman1/Thesis-rvex-rewrite/vhdl/readme.txt

 gaisler - Contains interfaces between the rvex processor files and an AMBA bus.
           Requires sources from grlib.

+periph  - Basic peripherals to connect to the bus.

 system  - Contains system files which wrap the rvex processor core and add
           caches or local on-chip memories to it.